I start this thread as a place holder for the Arduboy flash cart project that I’m working on.

 2 page addr application save data (0xFFFF none)

-32 SHA256 application signature (calculated over hex file data (before hex file vectors are patched) padded with 0xFF to a multiple length of 256 and fx data, for categories this area is unused)
+32 SHA256 application signature (calculated over hex file data (before hex file vectors are patched) padded with 0xFF to a multiple length of 256 and fx data (also padded to a multiple of 256 bytes), for categories this area is unused) The use of this signature is for external tools to quickly identify a game and not to check game integrity.

 199 UTF-8 zero terminated strings: